Multiple Sclerosis (MS) - Medications

 optic neuritis.
 Yet

-MRI tests suggest these people have MS. This is known
+MRI or other tests suggest that these people have MS. This is known

 as a clinically isolated syndrome.
 Many of these people go on to develop MS

 over time.
 In most cases, doctors will prescribe medicine for people who have had a clinically isolated syndrome.

 These medicines, when taken early or even before you have been diagnosed with